 New York, NY 10038

 Kiwanis International and UNICEF joined forces to help eliminate maternal and neonatal tetanus (MNT) worldwide.
 This historic initiative, called The Eliminate Project, aims to put an end to this cruel, centuries-old disease.
 It will also help pave the way for the delivery of other lifesaving services, such as clean water, nutrition and other vaccines.
 UNICEF USA and Kiwanis International are working to raise $110 million to provide women with lifesaving vaccines to protect them and their future newborns.
 For more information, please visit TheEliminateProject.org.

-After Labor Day, every club that has Trick-or-Treated for UNICEF over the past two years will receive a fundraising kit that includes Trick-or-Treat for UNICEF collection boxes, a welcome letter, useful information on the campaign, a Kiwanis-family gift form and a return envelope.
-Check the participating club list on The Eliminate Project’s Trick-or-Treat for UNICEF site to see if your club will receive a fundraising kit.
+After Labor Day, every club that turned in Trick-or-Treat for UNICEF funds last year will receive a fundraising kit that includes Trick-or-Treat for UNICEF collection boxes, a welcome letter, useful information on the campaign, a Kiwanis-family gift form and a return envelope.
 All Kiwanis-family programs, including Circle K International, are encouraged to get involved.
 So, if your club did not participate last year but would like to — or if you need additional boxes — please visit TheEliminateProject.org/trickortreat, where you’ll also find more fundraising ideas.
-There are numerous ways to rally your club members and raise funds.

 This year, all funds raised by Circle K International members will go towards their WASH project, benefitting UNICEF’s WASH programs in Haiti.
 Learn more about the WASH project, and order boxes, visit circlek.org/wash.

 Once you’ve collected all of your donations, send a check or money order (made payable to the Kiwanis Children's Fund) and your completed gift form to: